 The Divorce Petition can be used to eliminate possible reconciliation between the couple.
 The petition will give rise to more conflicts between the couple as the divorce case progresses.

-Does it matter who files for divorce first?
 Well, there is no definite answer for that.
 Whether you are the Petitioner, who files the divorce first or the Respondent, both positions have advantages and disadvantages.

 Being legally represented by the finest divorce lawyer in the state can help you better comprehend the benefits and drawbacks of filing first for a divorce.
 Your legal counsel will assist you in strategizing your position as the Petitioner and guiding you through the divorce process.